Rate this page:

-When installing Marketplace apps, many companies are concerned about the risk of using a new app or vendor.
+When installing Marketplace apps, many companies are concerned about the risk of using a new app or partner.
 These guidelines prepare you for some of the more stringent security and risk checks that customers complete as a part of their procurement process.
 These guidelines address your security practices and aren’t intended to cover the security of your app.

 This checklist contains the recommended steps for companies who want to maintain a strong security profile.
 This is not a comprehensive list, but rather a set of practices we believe are important.
 You should evaluate these recommendations in the context of your organization and its resources.

 We also recommend that you visit the Atlassian Trust site, where we describe Atlassian's core pillars of security, reliability, privacy, and compliance.
 We aim to be as transparent as possible by publishing details of our security practices such as information about our bug bounty, how we deal with security incidents, and alike.

 Consider workstation and account security before you start building apps.
 Compromise of workstations and accounts is one of the bigger security threats; as a malicious actor could use these to get access to your code repositories, your infrastructure, or your workstations directly.
 From a compromised workstation or account, bad actors could access your customers' data, modify your codebase, or gain access to your other services.
 To address these issues:

 Most partners creating Marketplace apps for our cloud products use platforms such as AWS, Azure, or Google Cloud Platform.
 These services should be protected in the same way as workstations but some extra steps are required because these servers are internet-facing and running your app.
 If a malicious actor was to gain access to the cloud account or the infrastructure it could give them access to the customer data you store or to your app.
 To address these issues: